sujal-sudo-code/book-recommendation-system/README.md

 - Build a sparse matrix and apply Nearest Neighbors algorithm
 - Save and load the trained model and data
 - Generate book recommendations based on user input

+## Evaluation Metrics
+-The recommendation system evaluates its performance using the following metrics:
+-Precision: Measures the accuracy of the recommendations.
+-Recall: Measures the ability of the model to find all relevant items.
+-F1 Score: The harmonic mean of precision and recall.
+-Accuracy: The percentage of correct recommendations made by the system.

 ## Contributing